xiangz-108/be434-spring-2023/docs/setup3_vscode.md

 ## Installing the Python extensions for VS Code

 Once VS Code is installed you will also need to install an extension for Python.
 VS Code can be used for programming in many different programming languages, so we will need to tell VSCode that we want to use Python.
-You can learn more about extensions [here] (https://code.visualstudio.com/docs/introvideos/extend).
+You can learn more about extensions [here](https://code.visualstudio.com/docs/introvideos/extend).
 Go the the VS Code menu, Select View -> Extensions, to pull up the "Extensions Market Place" on the left-hand panel.
 Search for and install "Python" by IntelliSense.
 This extension works alongside Python in Visual Studio Code to provide performant language support, linters, and debuggers for Python.
 You will learn about each of these in the days to come.
 They will be useful in formatting your code to make it beautiful, while also checking for mistakes and errors.

 ## Specifying the version of Python to use